 Sora bit her lower lip, thinking hard on something.
 Jarlath rubbed the back of his neck.
 “I haven’t really talked about Mia that much.
 In fact, I haven’t really been a huge part of your life.
 To be honest—you really reminded me of your mother and it kind of scared me.
 I thought that you’d just turn into a Vulpes and disappear someday—just like her.
 So, I tried to keep my distance to avoid the same kind of heartache.
 I know it’s not fair to you and I’m sorry—I’ve come to terms with it lately.”

 Sora looked at him in a rancorous way as Jarlath continued.
 “Look—I want to be a part of your life and I know I first need to tell you more about your mother.
 She had ears and a tail like yours, but Mia’s tails were much longer, and she had nine of them.
 Normally she had her tails and ears hidden behind illusions, but occasionally, she’d show them to me.”

 Sora covered her head with her hands, scratching at her fox ears with irritation.
 “Mom was a nine-tailed fox.
 That’s supposed to be the most powerful, and there’s someone even stronger than her?”

 Jarlath nodded.
 “I know this is a lot to take in and I know that you’re unstable right now.
 She told me that the final day would be the hardest.
 It’s the final change, the loss of all your human blood and there’s a lot of hormones going through you right now … I don’t know exactly what kind of hormones, but…”

 Jarlath was completely lost.
 What did I say wrong?
 “No—A stóirín, I didn’t mean…” He stopped in the stunned realization that she was gone.
-He felt the chill of a cool breeze, looking at the sliding glass doors, he found them open and Sora gone.
+He felt the chill of a cool breeze, looking at the sliding glass door, it was open and Sora was gone.